 My first trip to Laos in 2001 was one I would never forget.
 After enjoying frantic Thailand, I took a slow boat into the heart of Laos, and it is fair to say that from that point on the pace was slow and serene.
 Tourism had yet to envelope the country in the same way it has some of its neighbors; even Vang Vieng, destined to become a party town, was an idyll surrounded by limestone crags and spectacular scenery.

-Of all the countries in Southeast Asia, it is Burma that Laos is most often compared to – both are deeply spiritual and share many similarities.
-However, in recent years Burma has taken the limelight, and once again Laos is in the shadow of one of its larger neighbours.
+Of all the countries in Southeast Asia, it is Myanmar that Laos is most often compared to — both are deeply spiritual and share many similarities.
+However, in recent years Myanmar has taken the limelight, and once again Laos is in the shadow of one of its larger neighbors.
 As I found on my latest trip in August, it still has so much to offer and remains a country well worth exploring.

 Cities & Culture

 Mandalay vs Luang Prabang

 Mandalay is a popular destination for those traveling to Myanmar.
 Highlights include the Shwesandaw Pagoda, which has some exquisite woodcarvings, the Kuthodaw Pagoda and the views from Mandalay Hill.
 Rubbing shoulders with locals at the jade market or heading to a neighborhood teahouse are also simple ideas that allow you to get under the city’s skin.
 Note, Mandalay is large and can only be fully explored by car.

 If it’s the experience of city life and the exploration of cultural sites you are after, Luang Prabang is a must for the first time visitor to Laos.
 A UNESCO World Heritage Site, it really has retained its charm.
 Whether you wake early to observe the monks collecting alms or stroll between some of the many spectacular temples in its small center, there is an air of tranquility that still remains thanks to its careful development.